gradyat/gradyt.com/README.md

 # Grady Thompson

 This is Grady Thompson's website.
-There's nothing here (yet).
-Currently, this domain only hosts projects.
+Built with Eleventy, hosted by GitHub Pages. [gradyt.com](https://www.gradyt.com)